teabinxiong/simpleapp-magicsoftasia/README.md

-# Simple App - Magicsoft Asia
+# Assessment Question from Magicsoft Asia
 This project aims to demonstrate the usage of Clean Architecture with concern of OOP in .NET project.

 ## Author